awesome-workshop/docker-singularity-hats/_episodes/10-unpacked.md

 > ## Note
 >
-> Mind that you cannot change/write files into the container file system with Singularity.
+> Mind that you cannot change/write files into the container file system with Apptainer.
 If your activity will create or modify files in the container you will need to write those files to EOS or a mounted directory.
 >
 {: .callout}